Sequential Cursed Equilibrium: Introduction

 What does it mean for actions to be `independent of information sets'?
 Given a game tree, only some partitions of non-terminal histories can be information sets for an extensive game of perfect recall.
 There exists a coarsest such partition, that we denote $\mathcal{F}$.
 A set of histories is a \textbf{coarse set} if it is a cell of $\mathcal{F}$.
 For instance, in \Cref{fig:trading_seq}, the union of player $1$'s information sets is a coarse set and the union of player $2$'s information sets is a coarse set.
 (Coarse sets containing histories assigned to nature are singleton.)
 By construction, all histories in a coarse set have the same player and the same available actions.
 A strategy is \textbf{coarse} if it plays the same way at all histories in the same coarse set.
 We require that each player responds as if their opponents are playing coarse strategies.

 What does it mean to `condition on' an information set?
 Fix some strategy profile $\sigma_N$, where $N$ denotes the set of players.
 At information set $I$, the active player forms a conjecture about another player's (or nature's) behavior at coarse set $F \in \mathcal{F}$.
 We require that the conjecture at $I$ about $F$ matches the empirical frequency of actions at $F$ under $\sigma_N$, conditional on the event that $I$ is reached and $F$ is reached.
-A system of conjectures is \textbf{cursed-plausible} with $\sigma_N$ if this requirement holds `whenever possible', that is, whenever the relevant event has positive probability.
+We call the tuple consisting of a strategy and a system of conjectures an \textbf{assessment}, and say that an assessment is \textbf{cursed-plausible} if this requirement holds `whenever possible', that is, whenever the relevant event has positive probability.

 Cursed equilibrium takes the marginal distribution over the state and over opponent actions, conditional on the type.
 By contrast, cursed plausibility updates these marginal distributions to match the empirical frequencies at each information set.
 Thus, when one player observes another player's actions, they infer the information signalled by those actions.